Dhaxor/Dhaxor/README.md

-### HI Everyone 👋
+### Welcome!!!!!!

-I am a Full Stack Web Developer adept at creating successful websites that meet customer needs.
+I'm a Full Stack Web Developer adept at creating successful websites that meet customer needs.
 Specializing in collaborating with customers to gather requirements, produce plans, improve designs and develop high end websites for usability and functionality.